-claims, but this is not always the case.
-Where entity coverage is broad, it may encompass liabilities for privacy breaches and other cyber risks.
+coverage, which provides insurance for certain claims against the entity itself.127 In many instances, "entity" coverage is limited to securities claims,128 but this is not always the case.129 Where entity coverage is broad, it may encompass liabilities for privacy breaches and other cyber risks.

-The relevance of D&O coverage with respect to cyber issues has increased significantly in recent years as shareholder derivative actions have been filed against officers and directors of Target, Wyndham, Home Depot, Wendy's, and LabCorp as a result of widely reported cyber breaches involving those companies.
-These lawsuits challenge the level of supervision by board members and claim that they "failed to take reasonable steps to maintain their customers' personal and financial information in a secure manner."
-The recent claims against directors and officers for cyber-related
+The relevance of D&O coverage with respect to cyber issues has increased significantly as shareholder derivative actions have been filed against officers and directors of Target,130 Wyndham,131 Home Depot,132 Wendy's,133 and LabCorp134 as a result of widely reported cyber breaches involving those companies.
+These lawsuits challenge the level of supervision by board members and claim that they "failed to take reasonable steps to maintain their customers' personal and financial information in a secure manner."135 The various claims